devshashwat/Tweets-Vector-Space-Model/README.md

 •	These are the external libraries used to read csv files in java.

-•	Using Buffered Reader can do more harm because they use delimiter and tweets can contain any type of words because they do not have to follow grammatical rules.

 •	I have used a sample Tweets data here containing 1000 rows.

 •	When you Run and debugging keep the Tweets and stop words file in same folder as this TweetsVSM.java file.